-Operating at the intersection of learning, change, creativity and innovation, Janice brings clarity to innovation for organizations that are struggling to define and bring action to their innovation initiatives.
+Operating at the intersection of learning, change, creativity and innovation, Janice brings clarity to Canadian innovation for organizations that are struggling to define and bring action to their innovation initiatives.
 She helps her clients build teams of “innovation champions” who understand the value innovation brings to the organization, and have the eagerness, confidence, skills and creativity to drive results.

 Janice speaks internationally on applied creativity.
 She has developed expertise on building innovation cultures.
 She works with clients in the public, private, Fortune 500, and non-profit sectors.

 Innovation and tech buzzwords have become so prevalent in our daily lives that it is sometimes impossible to differentiate innovative products and services from existing ones.
 What are your thoughts on the omnipresence of tech jargons and buzzwords in our daily vernacular?